madhavlab/wav2tok/README.md

     --device -> str (Default: 'cuda'), GPU device name

-#Details on Args for optimizer, learning rate scheduler, weight saving and loading:
+#Details on Args for optimizer, learning rate scheduler, weight saving and loading

       --learning_rate ->   float (Default: 2e-3), Learning rate for Training (we use the ADAM optimizer with default settings for training)